Everything sorted outfor a well prepared visit

 Is there a cloakroom?

 There is limited capacity in the cloakroom.
-We would therefore ask everyone to leave their coats and bags at home or in their car as much as possible.
+We would therefore ask everyone to leave their belongings at home or in their car as much as possible.

 Can I bring my stroller or buggy inside?